 Many newcomers are often lost on the subject of tripods altogether.
-In this blog, I will try to de-mystify tripods, landscape photography and the reason why?
+In this blog and accompanying video, I will try to de-mystify tripods, landscape photography and the reason why?

-They know they need one, but don’t know exactly what kind or why.
-Some fail to realize that with landscapes and commercial applications, the tripod is the single most important piece of equipment they will need next to add to their camera arsenal for sharp well-composed photographs.
+You know you need one, but don’t know exactly what kind or why.
+Some fail to realize that with landscapes and commercial applications, the tripod is the single most important piece of equipment you will need next to add to your camera arsenal for sharp well-composed photographs.

 Here are two of the seldom-realized reasons why you need a tripod for landscape photography.
-The first is, they help you slow down and give you a chance to really think.
+The first is, they help you slow down and give you a chance to really think about your image.

-The process of setting up a tripod at differing heights and composing each detail carefully, improves my creative process greatly.
-I try setting up high first, then I work my way down to fill and construct my composition.
+First, The process of setting up a tripod at differing heights and composing each detail carefully improves your creative process greatly.
+Try setting up high first, then work your way down to fill and construct your composition.
 This takes some effort, but saves you time in the long run as your creative process forms.

 If you ever plan on printing your photographs large, a tripod will increase your image sharpness greatly during longer exposures.
 This allows you longer shutter speeds and will improve overall detail in low light situations.
 These are just a couple of the basics, and they are the most important.